akienz99/pubmusic2/README.md

 * Python 2.7 or Python 3 environment
 * Installation of VLC Media Player

+Note: This software can be used on non-unix systems.
+However, you have to comment out the line `os.system("nohup /usr/bin/vlc --intf telnet  --telnet-password admin &>/dev/null &")` in pubmusic.py and start a telnet instance of vlc manually

 ## Contribution

 If you like to contribute to this project, feel free to fork and send me a pull